Building Codes & Code Compliance

 The CEBC (Title 24, Part 10) governs how existing buildings are treated when they undergo repair, alteration, addition, or change of occupancy.
 Starting with permits filed after July 1, 2024, the CEBC includes both the Prescriptive compliance path and the newly adopted Work Area compliance path, giving design professionals more flexibility in how they approach existing building projects.

 Under the Prescriptive path, the general rule is that alterations must comply with the requirements of the CBC or CRC for new construction.
 The alteration itself must meet current code, and the existing building, together with the alteration, must be no less compliant than it was before the work began.
-Importantly, the existing building is not required to be brought into full compliance with current code simply because alteration work is being performed, unless specific triggers are met.
+The existing building is not required to be brought into full compliance with current code simply because alteration work is being performed, unless specific triggers are met.

 Under the Work Area path, alterations are classified into three levels based on scope:

-| Alteration Level | Scope | Requirements |
+Alteration Level Scope Requirements

-| Level 1 | Minor alterations - no reconfiguration of space (replacing finishes, fixtures, or equipment in kind) | Compliance limited to the specific work being performed |
+Level 1 Minor alterations - no reconfiguration of space (replacing finishes, fixtures, or equipment in kind) Compliance limited to the specific work being performed

-| Level 2 | Reconfiguration of space not exceeding 50% of aggregate building area | Additional requirements beyond specific work, including potential fire alarm, fire suppression, and means of egress upgrades |
+Level 2 Reconfiguration of space not exceeding 50% of aggregate building area Additional requirements beyond specific work, including potential fire alarm, fire suppression, and means of egress upgrades

-| Level 3 | Work area exceeds 50% of aggregate building area | Most extensive requirements - potential structural evaluation, fire protection system upgrades, and compliance with current code for elements beyond the specific scope of work |
+Level 3 Work area exceeds 50% of aggregate building area Most extensive requirements - structural evaluation is typically required, along with potential fire protection system upgrades, seismic assessment, and compliance with current code for building elements beyond the specific scope of work

 Structural and Seismic Triggers